Skip to code content (skip section selection)

-(1) The street layout of any development should be in conformity with the town's Transportation Plan and all other applicable adopted plans and policies of the town.
+(1) The street layout of any development should be consistent with the town's Transportation Plan and all other applicable adopted plans and policies of the town.
 Public streets shall be constructed to the boundary lines of the development submitted for approval when required to provide for efficient circulation of traffic within the community.

 (2) Each side of a collector street, commercial street or residential street shall, within every 1,500 foot length of the street, be intersected by at least one connective street.
 The 1,500 foot length shall be measured from the origination point, if established, of the collector, commercial, residential or residential street.

 (3) For developments that do not meet the above layout standards or would create a violation of these standards if constructed as proposed, the Board of Adjustment may hear an application for variance, subject to the typical standards for a variance as well as the considerations outlined below:

 (a) Existing surrounding development prevents extending a street to any adjoining developments to meet this regulation.

 (b) The adjoining existing street pattern or a planned "stub" street provides for an appropriate intersecting street beyond the 1,500-foot point, that would provide equivalent benefits as an intersecting street within 1,500 feet.